Time of Heroes: History

 On August 26, 2024, the chairman of the lower house of the Russian parliament Vyacheslav Volodin signed an order for the participants of the Time of Heroes program to undergo an internship in the State Duma.
 According to the document, this internship is part of the program itself and is conducted to develop the necessary knowledge and skills in the field of public administration.
-Representatives of United Russia, the LDPR, the Communist Party of the Russian Federation, and A Just Russia expressed their readiness to begin working with the participants of the Time of Heroes.
+Representatives of United Russia, the Liberal Democratic Party of Russia, the Communist Party of the Russian Federation, and A Just Russia expressed their readiness to begin working with the participants of the Time of Heroes.
 First Deputy Speaker Alexander Zhukov became a mentor for the deputy of the People's Council of the Luhansk People's Republic Yan Leshchenko; Deputy Speaker Irina Yarovaya - for the medic Alexandra Rodionova; the head of the Committee on Ecology, Natural Resources and Environmental Protection Dmitry Kobylkin - for the deputy chairman of the Legislative Assembly of Zabaykalsky Krai Alexander Sapozhnikov.

 According to the head of the personnel program Sergey Kiriyenko, the second stream of training within the framework of the Time of Heroes will last from November 15, 2024, to January 15, 2025.
 The candidates include participants who distinguished themselves during military operations, but at the time of the opening of the first stream of the program they lacked the qualifications and knowledge.
 In early February 2025, Sergei Kiriyenko announced that among the applicants who applied to participate in the second wave of the "Time of Heroes" program, the share of Heroes of Russia increased by 53% compared to the first wave, and the share of holders of four Orders of Courage increased by 18 times, three - by nine times, two orders - by 47 times.
 The total number of applications for participation in the project was 65,500.